openstack-archive/deb-python-aioeventlet/doc/openstack.rst

 * Write the trollius project: port asyncio to Python 2
 * Stabilize trollius API
 * Add trollius dependency to OpenStack
-* Write the aiogreen project to provide the asyncio API on top of eventlet
+* Write the aioeventlet project to provide the asyncio API on top of eventlet

 To do:

-* Stabilize aiogreen API
+* Stabilize aioeventlet API
-* Add aiogreen dependency to OpenStack
+* Add aioeventlet dependency to OpenStack
-* Write an aiogreen executor for Oslo Messaging: rewrite greenio executor to replace greenio with aiogreen
+* Write an aioeventlet executor for Oslo Messaging: rewrite greenio executor to replace greenio with aioeventlet

 Second part (to do): rewrite code as trollius coroutines
 --------------------------------------------------------